-As a result of an internal review the MTA is projecting a 12-month slip in the Revenue Operations date for SAS Phase 1 from June 2014 to June 2015.
-The validity of the slip has not been substantiated since an updated integrated schedule has not been developed and made available to the PMOC.
-A detailed cost estimate reflecting the projected slip in the Revenue Operations Date has not been developed and made available to the PMOC.
+• As a result of an internal review the MTA is projecting a 12-month slip in the Revenue Operations date for SAS Phase 1 from June 2014 to June 2015.
+The PMOC will not be able to confirm the validity of the slip without reviewing an updated integrated schedule that reflects the impact of the repackaging plan.
+The plan is still being defined.
+The updated integrated schedule reflecting the construction packaging plan and an associated cost estimate were requested at the last Quarterly Meeting by the PMOC.